 Tórshavn is nestled on the south-east coast of Streymoy, the largest of the 18 islands that make up the marvellous and windswept Faroe Islands.
-Tinganes is where the Faroese government buildings are situated and these charming constructions date back to the Viking Age.
+Tinganes is now home to the Faroese government.
+The charming constructions date back to the Viking Age.
 This is the historic centre and also the oldest part of town.
 Here you can go for a stroll between red houses most of them covered with grass on the roof.

 Before you reach Tinganes, you will walk through the Reyni district where most houses are painted black and turf-roofed too.
 The area is quite small but you can easily spend an hour here soaking in the unique atmosphere.

 Skansin is a popular vantage point.
 The place is easy to find as there is a lighthouse perched on top of the old fort from the 16th-century.
 Again, Skansin is only a short walk away form the city centre.

 Every Faroe Islander has great childhood memories from trips to the local Viðarlund and the pond there.
 Viðarlund is the Faroese word for plantation.
 Here you can feed ducks with breadcrumbs.
 The ducks are a popular draw but you will also get close to pigeons and small birds such as the robin.
 This is a great option if you travel to the Faroe Islands with kids or if you simply want to chat with locals in peaceful settings.

 Sea views are amazing in the Faroe Islands.
 This is a room at Hotel Havgrím in Torshavn.